-Make your own homemade bouillon stock powder using excess home-grown vegetables.
+Make your own homemade vegetable powder using excess home-grown vegetables.

 Onions, or leeks, carrots and celery are the base of this vegetable stock, with a little nutritional yeast and salt.

-I have a recipe for stock paste on the blog already, but this dehydrated bouillon powder version deserves a spot too.
+I have a recipe for stock paste on the blog already, but this dehydrated powder version deserves a spot too.
+I love using stock powder in so many dishes; soups, curries, sauces...

 This recipes uses whole vegetables, so there's no waste.
 It's also completely vegan.

-The greens of the leeks and the feathery tops of carrots, the leaves of the celery, I don’t even bother taking the skin off the onion or garlic.
+I like using the parts of the vegetable that are so often discarded.
+The greens of the leeks and the feathery tops of carrots, the leaves of the celery, I don't even bother taking the skin off the garlic.

 It's all shredded finely and dried together.
 Shredding it, or chopping it first really helps to speed up the dehydrating process.

 I have an Excalibur dehydrator.
-They’re very pricy but I actually got given mine from my mum when she wasn’t using it anymore.
-That makes it over 12 years old now and it’s still like new.
-I use it all the time too, such as on this fruit leather, and it’s so worth while.
+They're pricy but so worth their money!
+Mine is over 12 years old now and it's still like new.
+I use it all the time too, such as on this fruit leather, and it's so worth while.

 However, any dehydrator will work!